dtran421/home-hub/README.md

-# Home Hub v2
+# Home Hub

+A modern digital hub for the home, with maximum simplicity for your ease of use and comfort.

+## Background

-So unfortunately, Go + Wails did not work because:
+Initially, I tried creating this project using a Golang + Wails stack.
+Unfortunately, this approach did not work for my use case because:

 1. Wails doesn't support cross-compilation yet, so I can't build from Mac to Linux
 2. Wails can't run on the Raspberry Pi for some reason (issues with gcc toolchain)